Our Trust Team

 Supporting the Leadership Group and the Board of Directors is the central Trust team.

-The Central Trust Team, comprising of the Chief Executive Officer, Trust Finance Manager, Trust Administration and Governance Manager, School Improvement Lead, Trust Officer and Chief Finance Officer, Finance Assistant and Family Link Worker, supports each member school in meeting their statutory and regulatory requirements while aiding and managing operational services outside of teaching and learning across the Trust.
+The Central Trust Team, comprising of the Chief Executive Officer, Trust HR Manager, Trust Administration and Governance Manager, School Improvement Lead, Trust Officer and Chief Finance Officer, Finance Assistant and Family Link Worker, supports each member school in meeting their statutory and regulatory requirements while aiding and managing operational services outside of teaching and learning across the Trust.

 Central services procured by Equals Trust;